andyatkinson/blog/about/index.md

 #### Volunteering

 Andy has volunteered as a programmer at [Overnight Website Challenge](http://overnightwebsitechallenge.com/) and as a coach for [Rails Girls](http://railsgirls.com/).
-He has mentored through RailsMentors and has attended [Boston Ruby](http://bostonrb.org/), Baltimore on Rails, and Ruby Users of Minnesota.

 #### Connect